apache/incubator-hugegraph-toolchain/hugegraph-loader/README.md

 #### 2.3.2 Docker-compose

 The example `docker-compose.yml` is [here](./docker/example/docker-compose.yml).
 Use the command `docker-compose up -d` to deploy `loader` with `server` and `hubble`.

+> Note:
+> 1. The docker image of hugegraph-loader is a convenience release, not official distribution artifacts from ASF.
+You can find more details from [ASF Release Distribution Policy](https://infra.apache.org/release-distribution.html#dockerhub).
+>
+> 2. Recommand to use `release tag`(like `1.0.0`) for the stable version.
+Use `latest` tag to experience the newest functions in development.

 ## 3 Load data